rohrsh/hass-savant-ipaudio/README.md

 I welcome testers with other Savant IP Audio systems.
 The code may fail with a different number of inputs/outpots.

-Savand Audio Switches are a different beast https://github.com/akropp/savantaudio-homeassistant
+Savant Audio Switches are a different beast, see https://github.com/akropp/savantaudio-homeassistant

 ## Methods